alexander-scott/Enhanced-Trigger-Box/README.md

 If you want to view more advanced examples, go to Scripts/TriggerBoxComponents/Conditions or Scripts/TriggerBoxComponents/Responses and take a look at some of them.

-#### Inherit EnhancedTriggerBoxComponent
+#### Inherit ConditionComponent or ResponseComponent

-The most important thing to do is to inherit ConditionComponent or ResponseComponent in the class definition and for the class to be within the EnhancedTriggerbox.Component namespace It's also recommended to add "[AddComponentMenu("")]" above the class name.
+The most important thing to do is to inherit ConditionComponent or ResponseComponent in the class definition and for the class to be within the EnhancedTriggerbox.Component namespace.
+It's also recommended to add "[AddComponentMenu("")]" above the class name.
 This attribute means you won't see it in the Add Component Menu and it unfortunately can't be passed down by inheritance so it must be added manually.

 ``` csharp
 namespace EnhancedTriggerbox.Component